Albanian tribes: Terminology

 Fundamental terms that define Albanian tribal structure are shared by all regions.
 Some terms may be used interchangeably with the same semantic content and other terms have a different content depending on the region.
 No uniform or standard classification exists as societal structure showed variance even within the same general area.
 The term fis is the central concept of Albanian tribal structure.
 The fis is a community whose members are linked to each other as kin through the same patrilineal ancestry and live in the same territory.
 It has been translated in English as tribe or clan.
 Thus, fis refers both to the kinship ties that bind the community and the territorialization of that community in a region exclusively used in a communal manner by the members of the fis.
 In contrast, bashkësi (literally, association) refers to a community of the same ancestry that has not been established territorially in a given area that is its traditional home region.

 It is further divided into fis i madh and fis i vogël.
 Fis i madh refers to all members of the kin community that live in its traditional territory, while fis i vogël refers to the immediate family members and their cousins (kushëri).
-In this sense, it is sometimes used synonymously with vëllazëri or vllazni in Geg Albanian.
+In this sense, it is sometimes used synonymously with vëllazëri or vllazni in Gheg Albanian.
 This term refers to all families that trace their origin to the same patrilineal ancestor.
 Related families (familje) are referred to as of one bark/pl. barqe (literally, belly).
 As some tribes grew in number, a part of them settled in new territory and formed a new fis that may or may not have held the same name as the parental group.
 The concept of farefisni refers to the bonds between all communities that stem from the same fis.
 Farë literally means seed.
 Among southern Albanians, it is sometimes used as a synonym for fis, which in turn is used in the meaning of fis i vogël.

 The term bajrak refers to an Ottoman military institution of the 17th century.
 In international bibliography of the late 19th and early 20th centuries it was often mistakenly equated with the fis as both would sometimes cover the same geographical area.
 The result of this mistake was the portrayal of bajrak administrative divisions and other regions as fis in early anthropological accounts of Albania, although there were bajraks in which only a small part or none at all constituted a fis.